-In movies and comics, the drawbacks of single-action weaponry tend to be ignored, and in expert hands the Colt will perform very much like a semi-automatic handgun.
+In movies and comics, the drawbacks of single-action weaponry tend to be ignored.
+In expert hands the Colt will perform very much like a semi-automatic handgun.

 There were numerous models (and unofficial names for these), but here are two common barrel lengths.
-The Single Action Army Artillery has a 5½” barrel, and this specific model has wooden grips.
+The Single Action Army Artillery has a 5½” (14 cm) barrel, and this specific model has wooden grips.

-Versions with a 4½” barrel are often called a Colt Single Action Army Quickdraw – with the shorter barrel it clears leather faster.
+Versions with a 4¾” -12 cm)barrel are often called a Colt Single Action Army Quickdraw.
+With the shorter barrel they clear leather faster.

 Smith & Wesson Revolver

-Even though the Model 3 (often known as the Schofield) fired .44 rounds, it was still seen as less powerful than Colt handguns, which crammed a lot of powder in their cartridges (so much than an early model, the Colt Walker, had a propensity toward exploding).
+Even though the Model 3 (often called the Schofield) fired .44 rounds, it was still seen as less powerful than Colt handguns, as these crammed a lot of powder in their cartridges.
+So much so that an early model, the Colt Walker, had a propensity toward exploding.

-On the other hand, the iconic S&W will be more reliable (as people associate it with more modern cartridges with a reasonable powder load), and benefits from the Smith & Wesson ejector system.
+On the other hand, the iconic S&W will be more reliable – as people associate it with more modern cartridges with a reasonable powder load.
+It also benefits from the Smith & Wesson ejector system.
 The latter is an important asset once six shots have been fired.

-With combat stress, this can easily take twenty seconds and there’s a chance of fumbling.
+With combat stress, this can easily take 20 seconds.
+And there’s a chance of fumbling.

 This one-minute video shows how a Schofield is reloaded.
 The presence of the ejector can’t be missed, really.

-While this is usually overlooked at least one major movie (Pale Rider) features the lone hero using a number of pre-loaded spare cylinders during the climactic gunfight.
+While this is usually overlooked at least one major movie (Pale Rider) features the lone hero using pre-loaded spare cylinders during the climactic gunfight.